Loading...

 The length of the trail was also taken into account.
 The longer the trail, the more it’s going to cost, so presumably a shorter trail would be better than a longer one.
 For this reason, the lengths of Offa’s Dyke, the Coast to Coast Path and the Pennine Way may be a deterrent for the budget conscious, even though the per diem costs on all three can be quite low (often because there’s not many places where you can spend money).
 But the overall cost may be larger because of the sheer number of days you need to complete them.
 (If that’s not a factor for you, by the way, and you are happy to do a longer walk, then any of these are great choices.)

 So we ended up looking for a shorter trail in an ‘untouristy’ part of Britain.
-Which led us to two main choices: the West Highland Way and the Cleveland Way.
+Which led us to three main choices: Glyndŵr’s Way; the West Highland Way and the Cleveland Way.
 We plumped for the West Highland Way in the end because of its superior camping facilities (you can camp every night along the trail, and wild camp too) and the fact there are shops where you can buy provisions along much of its length too.
 There is also the occasional bothy where you can sleep without charge too.
+Glyndŵr’s Way came a very close second as it pretty much has everything that the West Highland Way has – but it’s simply longer, and for that reason the overall budget would probably be higher.

-Cleveland Way lost out in the end simply because it wasn’t quite as well provisioned with campsites as the West Highland Way.
+Cleveland Way lost out in the end simply because it wasn’t quite as well provisioned with campsites as those two.

 Incidentally, if you don’t want to camp but still want a budget experience, then a trail with plenty of hostels, bunkhouses or camping barns along the way would be preferable.